sebsprojects/ripser/README.md

 Values of the type string must be unquoted.
 The type bool has values true, false (alternatively 1 and 0).
 Ranges are a comma-separated list of closed intervals specified by bounds (both bounds are included).
 For instance `0-99,200-299` specifies a 200 element range.

 The parameters `input_path`, `inpute_type` and `dim_max` must be specified.
 All other parameters are optional.

+## Ripser's Core Functionality: ripser_core.hpp

+[ripser_core.hpp](./ripser_core.hpp) contains infrastructure code that is used for all versions of the reduction algorithm.
+It contains key types and functions implementing
+- Data types,
+- The combinatoric numbering system,
+- Facet and cofacet enumeration,
+- Matrix operations required by the reduction algorithm,
+- Functionality for union-find, apparent pairs and relative (co)homology,
+- Input processing,
+- Output assembly and storage,
+- Performance metric collection.

+Most code concerning the functionality of Ripser is very close to that of Ripser v.1.2.1.
+However, many functions have been separated from the `ripser` class and templates have been reduced to a minimum.

 ## Reduction Algorithm: ripser_*.cpp